dorlib/IMDB-Project/README.md

 Dor Liberman ([dorlib](https://github.com/anniedotexe))

-If you have any questions, comments, or concerns, feel free to contact me below.
+If you have any questions or feedback, i would be glad if you will contact me via mail.

 <p align="left">
   <a href="dorlibrm@gmail.com">